Professional Development and Assessment Program (PDAP)

 - Continuing Education (CE) Component – CE-Plus Tool

-The CE-Plus tool is accessible through eServices and is the online tool that pharmacists and pharmacy technicians use to submit their annual professional development requirements as set out by PDAP.
+The CE-Plus tool is accessible through eServices and is the online tool that pharmacists and pharmacy technicians use to submit their yearly professional development requirements as set out by PDAP.

 Registrants must submit a minimum of 15 hours of professional development on a minimum of 6 Learning Records every year.
 A minimum of 5 hours must be accredited learning and an image of supporting documentation needs to be provided as part of the Learning Record.